-The positive results of the 2017 PEA Study were announced on January 19, 2017, and the technical report was filed on SEDAR on February 24, 2017.
-Completion of the 2017 PEA Study involved evaluating design input parameters and mineral processing requirements, performing mining and processing optimizations and trade-off studies, estimating facilities, infrastructure and operating costs, and generating project economics associated with the potential development of the Tepal mineral resource.
+The positive results of the 2017 PEA were announced on January 19, 2017, and the technical report was filed on SEDAR on February 24, 2017.
+Completion of the 2017 PEA involved evaluating design input parameters and mineral processing requirements, performing mining and processing optimizations and trade-off studies, estimating facilities, infrastructure and operating costs, and generating project economics associated with the potential development of the Tepal mineral resource.
+The 2017 PEA report is no longer considered a current report as defined by NI43-101 nor is the Company treating this report as current therefore the results of that report should only be viewed in a historical context only.
+The Company is working with our external consultants to complete a new mineral resource technical report as soon as possible.